 sterling Travellers Cheques then the exchange between pounds and euros

 occurs when you cash them in Greece.
-If buying euro notes or euro
+The Post Office usually offers a good rate on euro notes or euro

-rate than travel agents or banks.
-The daily foreign exchange rate in Greece and online currency calculatorcan be
+Travellers Cheques.
+The daily foreign exchange rate in Greece and an online currency calculator can be

 Generally, the exchange rate in Greece is slightly better than in the UK overall.
 Travellers Cheques and bank notes can be exchanged at banks in Greece, also at the main post office in Argostoli and at various exchange offices in resort (usually tour / car hire offices).
-If you’re staying in a hotel you will probably be able to change money at reception.
+If you’re staying in a hotel you may be able to change money at reception, albeit at a higher charge.
 Note: there are no exchange facilities at Kefalonia airport.

 Wherever you change your money in Greece it is the norm for the daily bank exchange rate to apply and the standard bank charge of 2% commission (we all have to earn a living).
 The actual bank exchange rate is liable to vary from day to day and may vary very slightly from bank to bank.